renovatebot/renovate/docs/development/issue-labeling.md

 ## Automated label report

+We have a GitHub Action that checks if we're using the correct labels on our issues.

-There is a GitHub Action to automate the labeling process of issues, the job runs once in a week and checks for issues without the proper labels.
+The action runs once in a week and checks for issues without the proper labels.

-If it finds any issues missing labels, it creates a new issue with the missing labels and details the issues found so any collaborator can label them accordingly.
+If the action finds any issues missing labels, it creates a new issue with the missing labels and details the issues found so any collaborator can label them accordingly.